+In fiscal year 2016, the School operated classes for students in the fifth through tenth grades.
 In fiscal year 2015, the School operated classes for students in the fifth through ninth grades.
-In fiscal year 2014, the School operated classes for students in the fifth through eighth grades.

-The New York City Department of Education ("NYCDOE") provides free lunches and transportation directly to a majority of the School's students.
-The School collects money from children not entitled to free lunches to help defray the cost of school meals.
+The New York City Department of Education ("NYCDOE") provides free transportation directly to a majority of the School's students.